Seller Service Real Estate Letters

 The fact is, if you’re not showing their home every few days, sellers want and need regular reassurance that you haven’t forgotten about it – or them.

-And that’s where this new letter set will come in handy.
+And that’s where this new these seller service real estate letters will come in handy.

 Introducing: The Seller Service Real Estate Letters